geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or join the whisper'd murmur of applause.

-Not so the king ! for tho' in mute delight
+Not so the king! for tho' in mute delight

 On her lov'd form he fed his ravish'd sight, 260